mt-mods/signs_lib/API.md

     Default: 6

   * `horiz_scaling = float`
+  * `vert_scaling = float`

-    Scaling factor applied to the entity texture horizontal resolution.
+    Scaling factor applied to the entity texture horizontal or vertical resolution.
 Larger values increase the resolution.
-Since a given sign's entity is always displayed at a fixed visual scale, increasing this setting squeezes more pixels into the same horizontal space, making the text appear narrower.
+Since a given sign's entity is always displayed at a fixed visual scale, increasing these squeezes more pixels into the same space, making the text appear narrower or shorter.
+Increasing `vert_scaling` also increases the number of lines of text the sign will hold.

-    Default: 1.0

-  * `vert_scaling = float`

-    Scaling factor applied to the entity texture's vertical resolution.
-Larger values increase the resolution, making the text appear shorter, and increasing the number of lines the sign can display.

-    Default: 1.0
+    Defaults: 1.0 for both

   * `line_spacing = int`